-The faculty in the Department of Business, Leadership, and Management are academically and professionally qualified men and women who seek to equip students not only with functional business concepts but also skills in critical thinking and communication, grounded in an ability to apply a biblical worldview to the decision-making process.
-Commercial enterprises affect the lives of people worldwide through the products and services provided, as well as through the economic stimulus generated through investment, supply chain operations, and the employment of people.
-Thus the Department of Business, Leadership, and Management seeks to prepare leaders in commercial enterprise to change the world.
+The faculty in the Department of Business, Leadership, and Management seek to equip students not only with functional business concepts but also skills in critical thinking and communication, grounded in an ability to apply a biblical worldview to the decision-making process.
+The mission of the Business, Leadership, and Management Department is to prepare knowledgeable and wise Christian business and enterprise leaders who are academically equipped and spiritually prepared to create practical and innovative solutions that advance the development of people, systems and organizations.